|

 *The

-(gasp) scuttled it, instead hiring Ron Howard to put together a dull,
+unit, including many rare performances.
+Great idea.
+But Jones scuttled it(!), instead hiring Ron Howard to put together a dull,

 predictable general audience documentary, with the would-be comprehensive